 It's Friday night.
-The cozy church in honor of Saint Nectarius of Aegina, which is located on the territory of the Boarding Home for Children with Special Needs, is full of people.
-The sisters of the Sisterhood in honor of the Holy Martyr Grand Princess Elisabeth are bringing the children in from their departments.
+The cozy church in honour of Saint Nectarius of Aegina, which is located on the territory of the Boarding Home for Children with Special Needs, is full of people.
+The sisters of the Sisterhood in honour of the Holy Martyr Grand Princess Elisabeth are bringing the children in from their departments.

 Suddenly, there's a ray of sunlight at the door.
 It seeps through the sisters and the children, runs up to you and hugs you tightly in search of protection and warmth.
 There is so much sincerity, spontaneity, simplicity, and wit in this God's creation!
 It looks carefully into your eyes, and you can see something bigger than what you have ever seen and felt before, in the mysterious mirror of its soul.
 Time flies imperceptibly in the arms of your new friend…

 The sisters have been visiting the Boarding Home for Children with Special Needs for nearly twenty years.
-Every Friday, the children are brought to St. Nectarius of Aegina Church for an Akathist, and on Saturdays they attend the Divine Liturgy.
-Father Valery Zakharov has been spiritually nurturing the residents of the Boarding Home for many years.
+Every Friday, the children are brought to St. Nectarius of Aegina Church for an Akathist, and on Saturdays, they attend the Divine Liturgy.
+The sisters have been visiting the Boarding Home for Children with Special Needs for nearly twenty years.
+Every Friday, the children are brought to St. Nectarius of Aegina Church for an Akathist, and on Saturdays, they attend the Divine Liturgy.
+Father Valery Zakharov has been spiritually nurturing the residents of the Boarding Home for many years. the residents of the Boarding Home for many years.
 Everybody receives Holy Communion: there are children who can come to the church with the sisters’ help; the rest of them are visited by Father Valery with the Holy Gifts in their departments.
 No one is left without the saving Body and Blood of Christ.

 Some fifty sisters provide care for the children who live in the Boarding Home.
 There are very young smiling students, wise middle-aged women and kind old ladies who look after and care for children like mothers.
 It is encouraging that there are brothers who work side by side with the sisters, who disregard worldly worries and find time to give joy to the kids.
 Their masculine care, support, and physical strength are no less important than women's warmth and affection.

 Why don't we, who have a lot of gifts, know how to appreciate and protect them?
-Why do those whom we consider to be disadvantaged rejoice sincerely and love unconditionally?
+Why do those whom we consider being disadvantaged rejoice sincerely and love unconditionally?
 So who is really sick, then?